BenjaminKyamanywa/playground/ground_002/LAYOUTS.md

 This includes:
 - Navigation bar
-- Search bar with 2 row items
+- Title with 2 rows items